 The three most common causes of settling concrete floor slabs are as follows:

 Supportworks dealers have many tools at their disposal to reverse concrete slab settlement and restore the good condition of concrete floors.
 Here are the many ways MidSouth Crawl Space Solutions might choose to resolve your floor crack:

 At MidSouth Crawl Space Solutions, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Mississippi & Louisiana.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-We proudly offer all our foundation repair services in Jackson, Madison, Brandon, Meridian, Hattiesburg, Gulfport, Clinton, Brookhaven, Greenville, Canton and throughout the surrounding areas.
+We proudly offer all our foundation repair services in Jackson, Gulfport, New Orleans, Baton Rouge, Madison, Brandon, Meridian, Hattiesburg, Clinton, Ridgeland and throughout the surrounding areas.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.

 As the soil dries and shrinks, gaps form under the floor slab, creating voids.
 Because the soil no longer supports the floor slab, the floor begins to crack and sink into the voids.

 This is usually caused by plumbing leaks.
 If the plumbing leak is severe and there is a path for the water to flow through, it can wash soil out from under the slab.